Sharesies Review

 - The benefits are numerous, including easy-to-track apps, a community focused on investor educations, and continuous roll-out of new features.

-- Introducing US share trading brings competition to existing platforms Hatch and Stake; all three use the same underlying dealer-broker but charge different fees depending on the value of your purchase and sale.
+- The US share trading fees bring competition to existing platforms Hatch and Stake; all three use the same underlying dealer-broker but charge different fees depending on the value of your purchase and sale.
 Our Sharesies vs Hatch vs Stake guide has more details.

 - The funds offered tick the box for diversity while staying committed to market heavyweights in New Zealand, Australia, the USA and Europe.
 Participants looking to invest in a low risk, index fund with low fees can find a lot of choice from the Sharesies funds.
 The three Pathfinder funds offer socially responsible investment for as little as 1 cent, unobtainable for less than $5,000 before Sharesies.